Why Study Abroad?

-Northwood has sought to build a large selection of Study Abroad offerings and the University strongly encourages students to participate in such programs.
-At present we offer 12 different exchange programs and a number of faculty led programs.
+Northwood has sought to build a large selection of study abroad offerings, and the University strongly encourages students to participate in such programs.
+At present, we offer a number of exchange and faculty led programs.
 Students earn credit during their time abroad and can therefore still graduate on time.

-We assure you that the political and social climate in which we offer our programs are closely monitored.
-The International Programs department follows the advice of the U.S. Department of State regarding safety and security in a region and we audit all our programs regularly making sure they are of proper standard.
+We assure you that the political and social climate in which we offer our programs is closely monitored.
+The International Programs department follows the advice of the U.S. Department of State regarding safety and security in each region and we audit all our programs regularly, making sure they are of proper standard.

 Studying abroad is an exciting and defining period in your student’s educational experience.
 It will help him/her grow as he/she engages a different culture, perspective and people.
-Studying abroad will also distinguish your student from their peers helping him /her stand out in the eyes of prospective employer or school interviewers.
+Studying abroad will also distinguish your student from their peers, helping him/her stand out in the eyes of aprospective employer or school interviewers.
 We understand that despite all the excitement, there can also be some uneasiness about being separated by thousands of miles.
 We encourage you to be supportive of your student while also maximizing their learning experience.
-In fact, your support is very important and the means by which you handle their time abroad will greatly dictate your student’s ability to grown and learn from their overseas experience.
-Here are some guidelines to keep in mind in supporting your student.
+In fact, your support is very important, and the means by which you handle their time abroad will greatly dictate your student’s ability to grow and learn from his/her overseas experience.
+Here are some guidelines to keep in mind in supporting your student:

 Encourage students to be in charge of pre-departure preparation

-Usually students will be attending regular class while also preparing for a study abroad program.
-There are many tasks involved in planning a study abroad trip and they will have to find the right balance between their school work and their preparations.
-It might be tempting to relieve your student of some of the responsibilities but he/she will be better off if he/she attends to the pre-departure preparations personally.
+Usually students will be attending regular classes while also preparing for a study abroad program.
+There are many tasks involved in planning a study abroad trip, and students have to find the right balance between their schoolwork and their trip preparations.
+It might be tempting to relieve your student of some of the responsibilities, but he/she will be better off if he/she attends to the pre-departure preparations personally.
 Firstly, it will be great learning experience in international travel and study.
 Secondly, it will prepare your student for the upcoming challenges.
-During the upcoming time abroad, there won’t be a reliable support network of family and friends readily available and the student must be prepared to fend for himself/herself.
-Pre-departure preparation will provide opportunities for the student to understand the system and handle the challengers in a contained environment thus equipping them with the necessary tools to face challenges during their time abroad.
-Without such preparation at home the task of facing challenges in a new environment and in new culture can prove a daunting.
-The best time for a student to start standing on their own is while they are still in their home environment so sit back and let your student handle this responsibility.
+During the upcoming time abroad, there won’t be a reliable support network of family and friends readily available, and the student must be prepared to fend for himself/herself.
+Pre-departure preparation will provide opportunities for students to understand the system and handle the challenges in a contained environment, thus equipping them with the necessary tools to face challenges during their time abroad.
+Without such preparation at home, the task of facing challenges in a new environment and in new culture can be daunting.
+The best time for students to start standing on their own is while they are still in their home environment, so sit back and let your student handle this responsibility.

 Maintaining a healthy distance with your student while still keeping in touch